spacedeck/spacedeck-open/README.md

 As we plan to retire the subscription based service at spacedeck.com in May 2018, we decided to open-source Spacedeck to allow educational and other organizations who currently rely on Spacedeck to migrate to a self-hosted or local version.

+Easy to use desktop releases with binaries for Linux, Mac and Windows will be published here soon.
+In the meantime, you have to install Node.JS.

 We appreciate filed issues, pull requests and general discussion.

 # Features